Towards quantum advantage via topological data analysis: Towards quantum advantage for Betti number estimation

-In Section~\ref{subsec:qalg_betti} we saw that the quantum algorithm for Betti number estimation can efficiently estimate approximate Betti numbers (i.e., efficiently solve the \textsc{abne} problem) if the input graph meets certain criteria.
-Specifically, the graph has to be such that one can either efficiently prepare the maximally mixed state over all its cliques (see Eq.~\ref{eq:mixed_clique}), or the zero-padded combinatorial Laplacian (see Eq.~\ref{eq:gamma_matrix}) has to be sufficiently dense.
-We have seen that both these criteria are met if the graph is clique-dense, i.e., if it satisfies Eq.~\ref{eq:clique_dense}.
-In this section, we use the so-called \emph{clique-density theorem}~\cite{reiher:clique} and a result of Moon and Moser~\cite{moon:clique, lovasz:clique} to directly characterize families of clique-dense graphs in terms of the required number of edges.
+In Section~\ref{subsubsec:clique_density}, we outlined criteria that the graph has to satisfy in order for the quantum algorithm to be able to efficiently estimate (approximate) Betti numbers.
+Specifically, the graph has to be such that one can efficiently prepare the input state in Eq.~\eqref{eq:mixed_clique}, e.g., by sampling uniformly at random from cliques of a given size.
+Afterwards, in Section~\ref{subsec:classical_algs}, we discussed the best known classical algorithms and we outlined the regimes in which they require superpolynomial runtimes.
+In this section we put these two considerations together and we concretely characterize families of graphs for which the quantum algorithm achieves either a high-degree polynomial, or even a superpolynomial speedup over the best known classical algorithm.
+In particular, we identify families of graphs for which the quantum algorithm is efficient and for which the best known classical algorithms are unable to achieve competitive runtimes.

-Let us consider clique sizes $k \geq 3$, let $\gamma > \frac{k-2}{2(k-1)}$ be a constant, and let $G$ be any graph on $n$ vertices with at least $\gamma n^2$ edges.
+As discussed in Section~\ref{subsubsec:clique_density}, one way to efficiently prepare the input state is to use Grover's algorithm or rejection sampling to sample uniformly at random from cliques of a given size.
+Recall that for this to be efficient the graph has to be clique dense, i.e., it has to satisfy Eq.~\eqref{eq:clique_dense}.
+To identify a family a clique-dense graphs, let us consider clique sizes $k \geq 3$, let $\gamma > \frac{k-2}{2(k-1)}$ be a constant, and consider any graph on $n$ vertices with at least $\gamma n^2$ edges.
 Suppose we want to estimate the $k$-th approximate Betti number of this graph, where $k$ and the precision parameters are constant.
-Recall that the quantum algorithm for Betti number estimation solves this in time
+The quantum algorithm for Betti number estimation can do so in time

-where $\chi_k$ denotes the number of $(k+1)$-cliques in $G$.
-The clique density theorem~\cite{reiher:clique} directly guarantees that our graph satisfies
+where $\chi_k$ denotes the number of $(k+1)$-cliques.
+Having chosen the graph the way we did, the clique density theorem~\cite{reiher:clique} now directly guarantees that our graph satisfies

 which is a phenomenon known as ``supersaturation''.
-In particular, this implies that our graph is clique-dense and that the quantum algorithm for Betti number estimation can solve this instance of \textsc{abne} in time
+In particular, this implies that our graph is clique-dense and that the quantum algorithm for Betti number estimation estimates the required approximate Betti number in time